allenyin-pge/notes/daily_summary.md

       - Each anomaly entry in ILI happens within one of these continuous segments.
       - EC Risk table uses stationing to identify segments of pipes, these can be of finer resolution compared to the continuously inspected segments.
       - So when the distance calculated from the stationing variables assigned to each anomaly is LESS than that calculated from the ILI MP1/MP2 values, that means there are significant chunks of inspected pipes where there are no anomaly found.

+# Week of 2/10-2/26/2024

+Compilation of notes and todos.

+## Model performance

+Major comments received:

+- Instead of using LOF values, look at the scaling and adjustment factor from the EC formulas, which may be more informative.
+LOF values were obtained through math "trick" to get probability values but not very informative.
+- Stratify analysis by routes, so that different factors can be taken into account.
+More finely grained insight about model performance.
+  - Types of pipes
+  - Age and install date
+- For Rupture, keep using Pf*/MAOP
+- For leaks, maybe use max depth (%) as the ground truth metric

+## On measuring pipe health

+Ian brings up the point that `Pf/% SMYS` is a better proxy of pipeline health, while `Pf/MAOP` is a better proxy of relative pipeline risk.

+## On anomaly before/after mitigtation

+Risk model outputs were calculated from each year's data, including mitigation data.
+Therefore the performance correlation might be an underestimate.
+To be more unbiased, either:
+1. Form augmented ILI data taking into account each year's mitigation procedures from the H-forms -- Satvinder's working on something like this and have initiated a process with the Foundry team.
+But this is still not ideal since we need to sync the data with the risk process to make sure measurements are performed on the same data.
+2. Compare this year's ILI data against last year's model outputs.

+## Model performance round 2:

+Data available for:
+- Risk model: 2021, 2022
+- ILI data: 2021, 2022, 2023

+We can measure Model 2021's results with 2022 ILI data, and Model 2022's results with 2023 ILI data.

+Procedures to do spatial join -- just repeat the procedures as before but use the next year's ILI data.

+# Week of 3/4/2024

+## V2 model performance measurement

+Finished, see result [slides](https://pge-my.sharepoint.com/:p:/p/a1yu/Eb31FsKu5lxIsEWaxWlI2d8BrBLYpbmedhluy6lfNsissg), and [notebook](https://github.com/allenyin-pge/ModelPerformance/blob/master/EC_model_performance_v2.ipynb).

+Model results don't seem THAT bad -- Rupture scores correlation look worse than leak scores correlation.